evanx/ndeploy-bash/README.md

 #### Test server

-We run a test service instance in the background that will pop a single request and then exit:
+We run a service instance in the background that will pop a single request and then exit:
 ```
-$ bin/ndeploy pop 60 &
+$ bin/server-ndeploy.sh pop 60 &
 ```
 where the blocking pop timeout is specified as `60` seconds.

 We command test client as follows:
 ```
-$ scripts/test-client.sh deploy https://github.com/evanx/hello-component | tail -1
+$ bin/ndeploy.sh deploy 60 https://github.com/evanx/hello-component | tail -1
 ```
+where we timeout the request after 60 seconds.

-This will error, or echo the directory with the successful deployment:
+This echo the directory with the successful deployment:
 ```
 /home/evans/.ndeploy/demo-ndeploy/8
 ```